basherr/PHP-Design-Patterns/README.md

 # Important

-Refacorization to be done upon completeion of implementation of all patterns.
+Refacorization to be done upon completion of implementation of all patterns.

 The structure will be re-arranged in the following manner: